-New resources that want to participate in the Forward Capacity Market (FCM) must submit documentation indicating the resource’s ability to operate at a specific megawatt value for the relevant capacity commitment period.
+New resources that want to participate in the Forward Capacity Market (FCM) must submit documentation demonstrating the resource’s ability to operate at a specific megawatt value for the relevant capacity commitment period.
 ISO New England evaluates this information to confirm capacity.

 The first step in qualifying a new resource is submitting a New Capacity Show-of-Interest (SOI) form with project information via the Forward Capacity Tracking System (FCTS).

-Regarding substitution auction participation: Beginning with the February 2019 annual Forward Capacity Auction (FCA), new renewable, clean, or alternative resources that receive revenue from state or municipal governments outside of ISO markets (“sponsored policy resources”) can elect to participate in a substitution auction.
+Regarding substitution auction participation: Beginning with the February 2019 Forward Capacity Auction (FCA), new renewable, clean, or alternative resources that receive revenue from state or municipal governments outside of ISO markets (“sponsored policy resources”) can elect to participate in a substitution auction.
 Be aware that some of the deadlines overlap with those for the primary auction.
 See the FCM Substitution Auction Overview and Timeline and Supply Participation in the FCM Substitution Auction for details.

 An SOI can be submitted for an import resource not associated with a multiyear contract that has previously cleared in the FCM.